Why is my AC leaking water

 When should I call a professional for an AC leak?

-You should call a professional HVAC technician if the leak is due to a refrigerant leak or a problem with the evaporator coil, as these require specialized expertise to repair.
+You should call a professional HVAC technician if the leak is significant, if you're unable to locate and clear the clogged drain, or if the leak is due to a refrigerant leak or other more complex issue.

 Connect with certified professionals in your area